sergey-serov/devart-template/project_posts/2014-03-24-Conception-and-ideas.md

 Access for everybody and everywere - and at the same time it creates relation between unique individual colors pallet of life and world cultural backgrounds.

-One can see himself on the face of Planet Pulse, of other people’s lives, of cultural heritage of humanity.
+One can see himself on the face of Planet Pulse, of other people’s lives, of Cultural Heritage of Humanity.

 Modern art + new vision of art works contrary to classical usual vision